 Strengthening operational capacity

-Development and strengthening of operational capacity is a crucial component in addressing the complexities and challenges of trafficking in persons and people smuggling, and ensuring the protection of victims and the prosecution of perpetrators.
+Development and strengthening of operational capacity is a crucial component in addressing the complex operations of trafficking in persons and people smuggling networks, and to support protection of victims and those in vulnerable situations.

 Alumni Network